mdzhang/datacamp-notes/machine_learning/supervised/4-tree_models.md

 - **boosting**: ensemble method combining several weak learners to form a strong learner
   - trains many estimators sequentially, each estimator learns from/corrects mistakes of its predecessor
+  - estimators trained on subsets of the data
+  - weight weak predictions according to weak learner's performance
+  - combine weighted predictions to get a single prediction
   - learning rate `eta` is a number in range `[0, 1]` used to weight / **shrink** `alpha` (adaboost) or the residuals in GB
     - smaller eta should be counterbalanced with greater # estimators